sky-chaser-high/adobe-illustrator-scripts/README.md

 Select 3 or 2 anchor points with Direct Selection Tool, and run this script.

 > **Note**
 > For two anchor points, it is the diameter.
+> Anchor points for type on a path and area types are also supported.

 ### Requirements
 Illustrator CS or higher